I sat down to write a travel manifesto and struggled.

 Life is better when you share it, so as a way to say Thank You we are giving you the Travel Manifesto as a gift.

-Just enter your email in the box below and you’ll receive it as a gift in our welcome email!
+Just click and fill in the form (opens in a new windwo) and you’ll receive it as a gift in our welcome email!

 Print it out, put it on your wall, or carry it around in your pocket.